Azz-hy/deliverysystem/README.md

 The system was built collaboratively using **Git and GitHub** with a **feature-branch workflow** — each member developed their component on a separate branch and integrated it through reviewed pull requests.
 Development progressed in logical layers: the database schema and models first, then authentication and role middleware, then the role-specific controllers, and finally frontend integration.

+## warning

+we use claude and other ai for ui ux design and make our development pocess faster at the end using claude to connect each part together and polish the code